 - Have two years of full-time RN experience (or equivalent)

-- Have a minimum of 2,000 hours of clinical practice in the specialty of geriatric nursing within the last three years
+- Have a minimum of 2,000 hours of clinical practice in the specialty of gerontological nursing within the last three years

-- Have completed 30 hours of continuing education in geriatric nursing in the last three years
+- Have completed 30 hours of continuing education in gerontological nursing in the last three years

 Geriatric nurses can work in a variety of healthcare settings such as: